MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on.md

 ## Prerequisites

-- A minimum requirement of macOS 13 Ventura
+- A minimum requirement of macOS 13 Ventura (macOS 14 Somona is recommended)
 - [Automated Device Enrollment (ADE)](https://support.apple.com/HT204142) enrolled device.
 Check with your administrator if you're unsure if your device is enrolled with this requirement.
 - [Microsoft Intune Company Portal](/mem/intune/apps/apps-company-portal-macos)
 - A Mac device enrolled in mobile device management (MDM) with Microsoft Intune.